Linear and nonlinear stability of rate-and-state faults: Summary and conclusion

 We show that $L_c$ and $L_p$ may be used to construct a phase diagram to determine the behavior of fault models a priori on the basis of the dimensionless parameters $L/L_c$ and $L/L_p$.
 If $L/L_c<1$ the system is linearly stable to perturbations.
-If $L/L_p<1$ the system is also nonlinearly stable, meaning that no perturbations may lead to a subsequently self-sustaining instability.
-If model parameters are such that both conditions are met, steady-state condition can be considered to be unconditionally stable.
+If $L/L_p<1$ the system is also nonlinearly stable, meaning that perturbations may excite a quasi-statically limited instability but no perturbations may lead to a subsequently instability that grows in a self-sustained manner without bound, other than inertial limitations.
+If model parameters are such that both conditions are met, the steady-state condition can be considered to be unconditionally stable.
 However, if $L/L_c>1$ and $L/L_p<1$ the system is linearly unstable but nonlinearly stable, meaning aseismic transients may spontaneously emerge, but cannot continue to accelerate without bound.
 If both $L/L_c>1$ and $L/L_p>1$, the fault is both linearly and non-linearly unstable and small perturbations can lead to a slip rate that diverges until dynamic rupture is nucleated.